 Consultant surgeons

-You will probably need surgery as part of your cancer treatment.
-Surgery usually takes place at University College Hospital.
-You will meet your consultant surgeon at your outpatient appointment to discuss your treatment.
+If you need surgery as part of your cancer treatment, it will usually take place at University College Hospital (UCH).
+You will meet your consultant surgeon during your outpatient appointment to discuss your treatment plan.
+Our surgeons work as part of a team, so you may see other members of their team during your hospital stay.

 Contact via secretary: 020 3447 9280 (9am to 5pm, Mon to Fri)